WowzaMediaSystems/wse-plugin-pathselector/README.md

-# ModuleSourceSelector
+# MediaListPathSelector

-ModuleSourceSelector is a module for [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) that allows you to specify a different path for a Synchronized Multimedia Integration Language (SMIL) file from the adaptive bitrate streams that it references.
-Normally the SMIL file and the video on demand (VOD) assets are required to be stored in the same folder.
+MediaListPathSelector is a module for [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) that allows you to specify a different path for the media content in a Synchronized Multimedia Integration Language (SMIL) file.
+Normally, the media files must reside in teh same location as the SMIL file or in a sub folder below it.
+This module allows the SMIL file and media files to be separated.

 ## Prerequisites